 Planning is essential for any activity to be undertaken and when investment in people and technology is to be made to reach goals, strategic planning becomes crucial.

-Download this template in MS Word (DOCX) format
+Download this sample template in Microsoft Word (docx) format.

 To achieve results with optimum usage of resources, a nonprofit organization should develop a strategic plan that will guide the management team in executing key functions both in the short and long run.